The Cat in the Hat: Plot

 The Cat brings in a big red box from outside, from which he releases two identical characters, or "Things" as he refers them to, with blue hair and red suits called Thing One and Thing Two.
 The Things cause more trouble, such as flying kites in the house, knocking pictures off the wall and picking up the children's mother's new polka-dotted dress.
 All this comes to an end when the fish spots the children's mother out the window.
 In response, the boy catches the Things in a net and the Cat, apparently ashamed, stores them back in the big red box.
 He takes it out the front door as the fish and the children survey the mess he has made.
 But the Cat soon returns, riding a machine that picks everything up and cleans the house, delighting the fish and the children.
 The Cat then leaves just before their mother arrives, and the fish and the children are back where they started at the beginning of the story.
 As she steps in, the mother asks the children what they did while she was out, but the children are hesitant and do not answer.
-The story ends with the question, "What would you do if your mother asked you?"
+The story ends by asking the reader the question, "what would [they] do if your mother asked [them]?"